How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 The Soldano Super Lead Overdrive SLO-100 was a breakthrough ultra-high gain guitar amplifier design.
 Mike Soldano was the first amp designer to discover that great overdrive tone can be coaxed from a cascading chain of relatively low gain preamp stages.
 The trick is to dump excess signal to prevent harsh sounding square wave over-overdrive and to moderate very low and very high guitar frequencies.
 Soldano controlled inter-stage gain with attenuating voltage dividers that dump up to 96% of the guitar signal to ground!
 Dumping large portions of the guitar audio to ground sounds counterintuitive for a high gain amp but it allowed Mike to add an additional gain stage beyond the Marshall JCM800 preamp without generating harsh square wave distortion.
 The use of a plate load bypass cap on the cold clipper stage and large preamp grid stop resistors keeps high frequencies in check and prevents ice pick and oscillation.

-The FX loop is placed after the primary preamp distortion triodes--the Clean & OD Preamp 4 and the FX Buffer--so effects are not distorted by the preamp.
+The FX loop is placed after the primary preamp distortion triodes--the Clean & OD Preamp 4 and the FX Buffer--so effects are not distorted by preamp overdrive.

-The power amp is kept relatively clean to keep from distorting the signal from the FX Loop.
+The power amp was designed to stay clean to keep from distorting the signals from the preamp and FX Loop.

 The SLO-100 is the 4x6L6GC 100 watt version.
 The SLO-50 is the 2x6L6GC 50 watt version.
 The SLO-30 is the 2x6L6GC 30 watt version.